 Northside Christian College has implemented a range of strategies to assist the College in strengthening the Senior School program for our school community.
 A range of tasks have been carried out, including the following:

 The College remains committed to offering a varied and flexible program for Senior School students each year.
 We aim to provide a broad range of subjects that will assist students to successfully transition in a wide variety of potential pathways post-Secondary School.
-For further information about subjects and the requirements of the VCE, please refer to the College’s Subject Selection Handbook, VCE Student Policy Handbook and the VCAL Policy Handbook.
-Additional information about the VCAL can be found in the VCAL Information Booklet for parents and students.
-The VCAA have also produced a FAQ handout about the VCE (Baccalaureate).
+For further information about subjects and the requirements of the VCE, please refer to the College’s Subject Selection Handbook and the VCE Student Policy Handbook.

 Please continue to let us know how we can best support you during this important stage of schooling.
 We pray our students can achieve their personal best during these final years of school and we look forward to working alongside them during this time.